“Thanks for taking care of me on such short notice, Caslon. I really appreciate it a lot.”

 The troubled expression his words caused on Madeline’s face made Maseo chuckle.

 Madeline was put off by the thought of being used as food.
-She didn’t like it when Levi did it, and was certain she wouldn’t like it if someone else did it either.
-But something he said at the end triggered a thought
+She didn’t like it when Levi did it and was positive she wouldn’t like it if someone else did it either.
+But something he said at the end triggered a thought.

-“Because I think Taro used something on me.
-I just want to know what it is.”
+“Because I think Taro used it on me.
+I just want to know if there’s a way to tell.”

 Arching a thin brow, Maseo looked agitated, as if what Taro did had struck a nerve.